 - Conveniently an Orphan: The Owul siblings, Corme, and the Hamelin siblings.
 Averted with Ophelia's, who never shows up in-game but lives in a secluded residence that only Mayflaus can access.

-- Surprise Creepy: There are a few moments to remind the player that they're playing a Segawa game.
+- Surprise Creepy: There are a few moments to remind the player that they're still playing a Segawa game.

 - A notable example is the Yunerium Highway, an area accessed by reading the back of a specific sign.
 The music is much darker, there are bloodied and mangled soldier ghosts wandering around, and a few jumpscare-esque moments.
 Don't drink the soup.